 Symmetry-based rewiring changes the connections between gates using symmetries.
-An example is illustrated in Figure 1(c), where the inputs to the AND cells are symmetric and thus can be reconnected without changing the circuit's functionality.
+An example is illustrated in Figure 9(b), where the inputs to cells $g_1$ and $g_2$ are symmetric and thus can be reconnected without changing the circuit's functionality.
 The change in connections modifies the electrical characteristics of the affected wires and can be used to fix electrical errors.
-Since this rewiring technique does not perturb any cells, it is especially suitable for post-silicon debugging.
+Since this rewiring technique does not perturb any cell, it is especially suitable for post-silicon debugging.

 In light of this, we propose an electrical error repair technique using symmetry-based rewiring, called SymWire, which is outlined in Figure 8.
 The input to the algorithm is the wire (w) that has electrical errors, and this algorithm changes the connections to the wire using symmetries.
 In line 1, we extract various sub-circuits (subCircuits) from the original circuit, where each sub-circuit has at least one input connecting to w.
 Currently, we extract sub-circuits composed of 1-7 cells in the fanout cone of w using breadth-first-search and depth-first-search.
-For each extracted sub-circuit, which is saved in ckt, we detect as many symmetries as possible using function symmetryDetect (line 3).
+For each extracted sub-circuit, which is saved in (ckt), we detect as many symmetries as possible using function symmetryDetect (line 3).
 If any of the symmetries involve a permutation of w with another input, we swap the connections to change the electrical characteristics of w.
-In our implementation, we adopt the symmetry-detection technique we introduced in [8, 12] because this technique can detect a large number of symmetries and supports a variety of cell types.
-However, the layout modifications generated by FogClear are very different from those in [8, 12].
+In our implementation, we adopt the symmetry-detection technique described in [8] because their technique can detect a large number of symmetries and supports a variety of cell types.

-Function SymWire(w)
+''' Function SymWire(w)

-- 1 extract subCircuits with w as one of the inputs;
+1 extract subCircuits with w as one of the inputs;

-- 2 foreach $ckt \in subCircuits$
+2 foreach ckt ∈ subCircuits

-- 3 $sym \leftarrow symmetryDetect(ckt);$
+3 sym ← symmetryDetect(ckt);

-- 4 if (sym involves permutation of w with another input)
+4 if (sym involves permutation of w with another input)

-- reconnect wires in ckt using sym;
+5 reconnect wires in ckt using sym; '''